Click here for a short video why BluePumps are urgently needed in Africa.

 What makes the BluePump so special?

-(2) Secondly, every detail in the design has an uncompromised focus on durability, not on reducing the cost of the pump itself.
+(2) Secondly, we were not trying to make "another" cheap pump; every detail in the design has an uncompromised focus on durability, not on reducing the cost of the pump itself.
 We strongly believed that sustainability is the result of reducing OPEX (operational costs), not by reducing CAPEX (manufacturing cost).

-The BluePump design was born in Africa; straightforward, strong & durable.
+The BluePump design was born in Africa; simple, straightforward, strong & durable.

 Up to 100m deep installation

 One of the main inconveniences of general handpumps is that they cannot be used effectively below 40m.
-We knew that this was a major issue because especially in those areas where the groundwater is deep, people are even more reliant on a handpump.
-Therefore we focused on the design to make sure it pumps comfortable at 80m deep and that it even can pump water from around 100m. deep.
-This is also convenient for spare parts; it's one pump type that fits all depth.
+This is a major issue because, in those areas where the groundwater is deep, other water sources are scarce and people are even more reliant on a handpump.
+Therefore we focused on the design to make sure people could pump comfortable at 80m deep.
+It is even possible to use the BluePump to pump water from around 100m. deep.
+Because you can use the same model BluePump for all depth, this is also convenient for spare parts.